Ambient header video

 It's time to end world hunger.

-But with the right support, especially for small-scale farmers and women, we can fight hunger and prevent famine.
-The global struggle to end world hunger is central to Oxfam’s mission to fight inequality and the founding cause of our creation in 1940s.
+With the right support, especially for small-scale farmers and women, we can fight hunger and prevent famine.
+The global struggle to end world hunger is central to Oxfam’s mission to fight inequality and the founding cause of our creation in the 1940s.
 Today, we face new challenges and are finding innovative ways to solve world hunger and famine.

 Ways to help stop hunger